Do it in order, or make your own way around Sheffield’s city centre. It’s your party.

 Nearly thirty years ago the Fat Cat introduced Sheffield to the concept of a constantly changing range of guest beers, and this is still the philosophy of the pub today.
 As the Kelham Island Brewery tap, you’ll find their Pale Rider and Best Bitter regularly on the bar – along with a great selection from around the country.
 Great beer garden.
 Situated next to the Kelham Island Brewery.

-Here you’ll find 14 hand pulled ales including their house beers (from local brewery The Brew Company) and a constantly changing range of guests from craft breweries across the country.
+Here you’ll find 14 hand pulled ales including their house beers (from local brewery Exit 33) and a constantly changing range of guests from craft breweries across the country.
+Often wins the CAMRA crown of best local real cider offering, if you fancy a break from all that lovely cask ale?!?

 Kelham Island Tavern